DianaComan/Error404/README.md

 * Data Preparation for the ML Model: which is also composed of 2 parts:
   * Data preparation of the encoding, which contains the cleaning, generalizaton and mapping of the data on a constant format.
 We did this by following those steps:
     * if any row didn't have any relevant information, we excluded it;
-                            - if age was missing, we took the average age: 45 years;
+    * if age was missing, we took the average age: 45 years;
-                            - if sex was missing, if age < 55, masculine, if age > 55, feminine( as it is the average per every age interval);
+    * if sex was missing, if age < 55, masculine, if age > 55, feminine( as it is the average per every age interval);
-                            - if any date was missing, we put a date from the others that were available( if no date was filed out, we chose a date random from the 3 months period);
+    * if any date was missing, we put a date from the others that were available( if no date was filed out, we chose a date random from the 3 months period);
-                            - if any information was in a different format then the constant one, we adjust it to the constant one;
+    * if any information was in a different format then the constant one, we adjust it to the constant one;
-                            - for the 'confirmare contact cu o persoană infectată', 'mijloace de transport folosite', 'istoric de călătorie', we transformed every answer in a
+    * for the 'confirmare contact cu o persoană infectată', 'mijloace de transport folosite', 'istoric de călătorie', we transformed every answer in a DA/NU answer;
-                              DA/NU answer
-                            - if any results weren't either positive or negative, then we adjust them to either positive/negative( we tested either options, neither showed any improvement in our algorithm)
+    * if any results weren't either positive or negative, then we adjust them to either positive/negative( we tested either options, neither showed any improvement in our algorithm)
-                      - Data encoding:
+   * Data encoding:
-                            - we used primarily label encoding and one hot encoding for this project:
+     * we used primarily label encoding and one hot encoding for this project:
-                                   - label encoding for the next columns:
+       * label encoding for the next columns:
                                           - 'varsta" by age intervals using encodingAge;
                                           -  dates by the weeks using encodingTime;
                                           - 'confirmare contact cu o persoană infectată', 'mijloace de transport folosite', 'istoric de călătorie' by label encoding with Da/NU